 • Dr. Michelle Boyer-Pennington, professor of psychology.

-• Dr. Robert “Bob” Gordon, assistant professor of media arts.
+• Professor Robert “Bob” Gordon, assistant professor of media arts.

 • Dr. Lucy Matthews, assistant professor of marketing.